Supersonic Nozzle Flow Separation (Shock Wave), ANSYS Fluent Training

 Supersonic Nozzle Project Description

-The present study simulates airflow within a supersonic convergent-divergent nozzle and examines the behavior of airflow separated from the nozzle in the surrounding environment.
+The present study simulates airflow within a supersonic convergent-divergent nozzle and examines the behavior of airflow separation from the nozzle in the surrounding environment by ANSYS Fluent software.
 In order to simulate the present model, the pressure condition in the nozzle input section (pressure-inlet condition) and the ambient output sections (pressure-outlet condition) have been used.
 The nozzle pressure ratio (NPR) is equivalent to the ratio of the inlet air pressure of the nozzle, to the ambient pressure.
-Thus, the value of the nozzle pressure ratio in the current system is 1.5 and the amount of inlet air pressure is 153580.65 Pascals (NPR = P / Pambient = 1.5 and therefore P = 1.5 * 102387.146), as well as the pressure at the output, is equal to the ambient pressure, that is 102387.146 Pascal.
+Thus, the value of the nozzle pressure ratio in the current system is 1.5 and the amount of inlet air pressure is 153580.65 Pascals (NPR = P / P_ambient = 1.5 and therefore P = 1.5 * 102387.146), as well as the pressure at the output, is equal to the ambient pressure, that is 102387.146 Pascal.

 In addition, the inlet airflow has a temperature of 290 Kelvin.
 The functional structure of the nozzle is such that as the fluid enters it and passes through the convergent part of the nozzle, according to the continuity equation, it causes the velocity of the passing fluid to increase by decreasing the cross-sectional area of the flow; and therefore, due to the Bernoulli’s law, the fluid pressure decreases with increasing velocity, consequently.
 To analyze this model, parameters such as Mach number, velocity, and pressure based on the motion of the fluid flow in the longitudinal direction of the nozzle have been investigated.
 The following figure shows a schematic of the internal structure of a convergent-divergent nozzle and its components.